spotinst/help/src/docs/ocean-spark/configure-spark-apps/common-spark-configs.md

 This page describes some common Spark configurations relevant to Ocean Spark.

-## Controlling the number of executors to use
+## Control the number of executors

 A Spark application can either use a fixed number of executors, or it can dynamically adjust the number of Spark executors at runtime based on the load (dynamic allocation).